-As a guide, you are likely to need about six weeks off work.

-If you do a sedentary (mainly sitting down) job you may be back at your desk after about four weeks, as long as you are able to stand and move around regularly.
-If you do a more manual job, it may be around eight to 12 weeks.
+As a guide, you are likely to need about 6 weeks off work.
+If you do a sedentary (mainly sitting down) job you may be back at your desk after about six weeks as long as you are able to stand and move around regularly.
+If you do a more manual job, it may be around 12 weeks.

-NOTE: A phased return to work is best.
+Ideally a phased return to work is best